satojandro/ultimate-mentor/readme.md

-The Ultimate Hackathon Mentor (Antoine)
+Antoine - The Ultimate Hackathon Mentor
-The Ultimate Hackathon Mentor is a prototype for a trustworthy, verifiable AI agent designed to accelerate developer innovation.
+Antoine is a prototype for a trustworthy, verifiable AI agent designed to accelerate developer innovation.
 It provides deep, non-obvious insights into the web3 ecosystem by learning from the entire history of past hackathon projects.

 Our mission is to help builders break out of the "beginner loop" and to provide a blueprint for building AI systems that you don't have to blindly trust, because you can verify their work on-chain.